Rmlyy/ping-trace-api/README.md

 ### Running from Precompiled Binary

+> [!NOTE]
-> **Note:** Although you can simply download and run the binary, following this guide enhances deployment security.
+> Although you can simply download and run the binary, following this guide enhances deployment security.

 **Assumptions:**